 - Create additional companies, as needed.

-Removing SOP and Invoicing Message in Microsoft Dynamics GP Utilities
+Removing SOP and Invoicing Message in Microsoft Dynamics Great Plains Utilities

 Return to the Dynamics GP Utilities and complete this task after you’ve set up Sales Order Processing.
 The following message will appear every time you enter a transaction in the Sales Order Processing or Invoicing if both modules are registered: “Sales Order Processing and Invoicing modules are both installed.